Last updated June 2026

 Metric

-1.2M tech workers target by 2030 · 9% of GDP · AI roles growing 15–22% YoY
+1.2M tech workers target by 2030 · AI roles growing 15 to 22% YoY

-BCA + Tech Council — Australia's AI Opportunity Report 2025
+BCA + Tech Council, Australia's AI Opportunity Report 2025

 Challenge